Dickwhitea: Description

 Dickwhitea allenbyensis is known only from 6-7 mm wide radial rhizomes, the longest preserved section being just over 9.0 cm long.
 The rhizomes have a relatively long internodal structure which was suggested to be around 1 cm long due to the fragmentary fossils usually only showing one stipe in the preserved length.
 The longest specimen recorded was to distorted and incomplete to measure the internodal length with certainty.
 Both attached and isolated roots, along with the frond stipes are known.
 The rhizomes have a radial symmetry with roots and stipes growing in helical arrangement all the way around the rhizome circumference.
 The frond bases are arranged along the rhizome in an 2/5 phyllotactic helix succession.
 In cross section the 2-3 mm wide stipes show a distorted square outline with rounded corners and lacking a grove along the upper surface.
 Due to the nature of the preservation within the chert, none of the upper portions of D. allenbyensis, specifically fronds or spores, is known.
 The roots grade from the epidermal layer into sclerenchyma cells and then to parenchyma cells in the cortex and pith.
-The pith is between 2.9–4.6 mm wide composed of tightly packed parenchyma.
+The pith is between 2.9–4.6 mm wide comprised of tightly packed parenchyma.
 In areas where the preservation is good, the parenchyma cells appear to lack internal contents.
 The cauline vascular bundles are vessel groups that extend outwards from the central xylem.
 The roots are adventitious along the rhizome and have a diarch xylem vessel structure, with the oldest xylem cells forming two lines along the outer sides of the vessel.
 The stipes have two hippocampiform vascular bundles which originate from cauline vessel bundles next to each other.
 Each diverging frond base is spaced two cauline vessel bundles away from the next in the radial spiral pattern.
 This divergent pattern arising from the five radially placed cauline bundles is noted as equivalent to the eustele of ginkgo and conifers like Sequoia sempervirens.
 This was the fossil evidence for eustele-type vascular arrangement arising in ferns, and confirming the eustele like structure of the modern fern genera Botrychium and Ophioglossum.